brownt47/R-For-Data-Science-Solutions/Chapter 3.7.1 Solutions.md

  ![image](/images/Exercise3.7.1.2a.png)

- If we alter the tribble by adding another "Fair" row, we should see a change in the geom_bar plot now that there are two Fair entries.
+ If we alter the tribble by adding another "Fair" row, we should see a change in the `geom_bar` plot now that there are two "Fair" entries.

  `geom_bar` is simply counting the number of rows that have "Fair", "Good", etc. in the `cut` column.